android-ui-testing/Cookbook/docs/content/basics/testing_theory.md

       1. Ui tests that run on the JVM and only test one view (i.e. unit test)
       2. Non-Ui tests that run on a device (i.e. instrumented) and test several components (i.e. integration test)

-## Classifying tests by the environment where they can run
+## Classifying tests by the environment where they can run on
-Depending on the environment the tests can run, we get the following distribution
+Depending on the environment the tests can run on, we get the following distribution

 1. **JVM (Java Virtual Machine) tests**: can run without the need of an emulator or physical device.
+These tests do not contain Android-specific code, although they might mock it under the hood.

 2. **Instrumentation tests**: those that require an emulator or physical device.
 These are tests that contain Android-specific code, like Views.
 Such code requires a DVM (Dalvik Virtual Machine) or Android Runtime (ART) since 5.0 to be executed, and therefore it cannot run on the JVM but on a device.